kevinmutwiri/soft-skills/week3/problemSolving.md

 If you would like some extra examples of how SMART goals can look like, you can read [this article](https://smartblogger.com/smart-goal-examples/) as well!

+## 5 Whys Technique

+To define a problem, you can use Lean’s “5 Times Why” method to find the root cause of the problem.
+In simple terms, you keep asking “why” and after 5 times you will come to the root cause of the issue.
+Asking “Why” will save you from mislabeling a symptom of a problem as the root cause.
+Watch [this 2-minute video](https://www.youtube.com/watch?v=B-M3YlA2KDg) on how to use the ‘5 whys technique’ to get to the root cause.
+As you watch, ask yourself:

+- What are the differences between symptoms and root causes of a problem?
+- How does the ‘5 whys technique’ work when problem-solving?